wangyanadam/spark-bins/README.md

 This repository maintains configuration files for setting up the Spark environment on Rutgers research clusters.
+Some commonly used configuration files are listed below:

 './clean-spark.sh' <-> a script clears all memory & disk space usage (i.e. logs tmps and interm data) by Spark.